 Garlic – Garlic is a strong antiviral.
 Eat several cloves of raw garlic a day.
 You can also apply a garlic to the affected area.
 Crush a few cloves of garlic into a paste, apply it over the shingles rash and leave it on for 15-20 minutes.
 Apply the garlic paste two times a day until the blisters are no longer oozing.

 L-Lysine – The amino acid L-lysine will help prevent the spread of the virus.
 Start taking L-Lysine at the first signs of shingles for best results.
 Take 1000mg three times per day.
-L-lysine can also be taken for prevention of shingles.
+L-lysine can also be taken for the prevention of shingles.
 Take 1000mg per day for prevention.

 IV Vitamin C – Vitamin C strengthens the immune system and helps fight infection.
 High dose vitamin C by intravenous injection can reduce the pain and the duration of a shingles infection significantly.
 Oral vitamin C may also have some benefits in treating shingles if taken in a high enough dose.

 Valtrex (valacyclovir) – The standard medical treatment for shingles.
 It is an antiviral drug which will help the body fight the infection and slow the spread of the virus.
 Side effects with Valtrex are uncommon and are usually mild.
 Your doctor will check if it is a suitable treatment for you.

 Ibuprofen – An anti-inflammatory medication that will reduce the pain that is associated with inflammation of the nerves.
 Mild cases of shingles may not require pain medication, but if you have severe pain you can take up to 1800mg of Ibuprofen per day to help ease the pain.